Goji Berries: What Are They & Why Should You Eat Them?

 Goji berries, also known as wolfberries, are native to China and are tiny red berries that taste slightly sweet and a bit sour.
 They have been used in traditional Chinese medicine (TCM) since around 200 B.C.1 and were considered a medicinal fruit that helped to keep the body strong and fit and promote longevity.

 In the U.S., you'll likely find the fruit available only dried or frozen.
 But in the rare case you find it fresh, prepare for a hefty price tag to go along with it.

 Besides being delicious, goji berries are full of nutrients, making them a good addition to a healthy diet.
 According to D.J.
 Blatner, RDN and author of The Superfood Swap, these berries help boost the immune system, produce collagen, protect red blood cells, and grow healthy bones and teeth—among a number of additional health benefits:

-One study that looked at daily consumption of goji berries among elderly subjects found subjects had an increase in antioxidant levels after 90 days.
+One study that looked at daily consumption of goji berries3 among elderly subjects found subjects had an increase in antioxidant levels after 90 days.

-While enjoying a goji berry here or there won't magically change your eyesight, traditionally in Chinese medicine, goji berries were eaten to improve eyesight.
-While more research is needed to determine how beneficial these berries are to your peepers, one study found that regular daily consumption supported eye health and vision in older adults. (though there aren't many studies that have proved it actually did).
-And another study, using rats, indicated that goji berries may help to decrease the symptoms of dry eye disease.
+While enjoying a goji berry here or there won't magically change your eyesight, traditionally in Chinese medicine, goji berries were eaten to improve eyesight1.
+While more research is needed to determine how beneficial these berries are to your peepers, one study found that regular daily consumption supported eye health3 and vision in older adults. (though there aren't many studies that have proved it actually did).
+And another study, using rats, indicated that goji berries may help to decrease the symptoms of dry eye disease4.